 What Should I Review in a Contract?

-Many ask what I should review in a contract?
+Many ask what I should review in a contract.
 When executing a physician contract, you should first review the contract.
 You will need to know what to look for in doing a review.
-This can reduce your future risk and set you up for a successful future.
+It can reduce your future risk and set you up for a successful future.
 Agreements are just a fact of life when working in the healthcare system, and it is best to know what you are doing in signing a contract.

-What to Look For in a Review
+What to Look for in a Review

 Several points must be reviewed, and if they don’t meet expectations, they must be negotiated.
 Some of these points are: